How to get rid of a popcorn kernel stuck in your throat

 5. Eat Soft Foods

 Incorporating soft foods into your diet can also assist in dislodging a popcorn kernel from your throat.
-Foods like banana, mashed potatoes, or yogurt can help envelop the kernel, making it easier to swallow and potentially assisting in moving it down your esophagus.
+Foods like bananas, mashed potatoes, or yogurt can help envelop the kernel, making it easier to swallow and potentially assisting in moving it down your esophagus.
 Choose foods that are gentle on the throat and easy to swallow without requiring significant chewing effort.

 6. Swallow a Piece of Bread